drshahizan/software-engineering/project/project/sec02/engineering/readme.md

 3. Software Development Life Cycle (SDLC): Follow an Agile SDLC model that aligns with the iterative and incremental development approach.
 The SDLC stages include requirements gathering, design, development, testing, deployment, and maintenance.
 This ensures a systematic and structured approach to the development process, with continuous feedback and improvement at each stage.

+4. User-Centered Design: Utilize a user-centered design (UCD) approach to ensure that the system's design and functionality meet the needs and expectations of users.
+This approach involves conducting user research, creating user personas and scenarios, and testing the system with users to gather feedback and refine the design.

 ### Tools, Technologies, and Frameworks:

 Several tools, technologies, and frameworks will be employed during the development of the Parcel Delivery System.
 These include: